mileweb/docs-content-cdn/docs/portal/properties/testing-property.md

 ```
 163.171.233.53 faster.mydomain.com
 ```
-- If the cURL command is used, the ```--resolve``` option can be used to directly map the hostname to be accelerated to the IP address of the CDN360 staging server(s).
+- If you use the cURL command, you can add ```--resolve``` to directly map the hostname to be accelerated to the IP address of the CDN360 staging server(s).
 For example:

 ```bash
 $ curl -v https://faster.mydomain.com/index.html --resolve faster.mydomain.com:443:163.171.233.53